Arctic reindeer: Canadian Arctic Archipelago

-Caribou on most of the High Arctic islands are Peary caribou, R. arcticus pearyi. (see Reindeer).
+Caribou on most of the High Arctic islands are Peary caribou, R. arcticus pearyi.

 Svalbard, Norway

 Reindeer on the island group of Svalbard have recently been classified as a full species, R. platyrhinchus.
-See Reindeer.
+See Svalbard reindeer.

 Other reindeer and caribou populations

 Many other caribou (North America) and reindeer (Eurasia) live in Arctic regions, that is, north of the Arctic Circle at 66° North (or in tundra, under a botanical definition of Arctic).
 See Reindeer.